felixlopz/hubrise-test-task/content/apps/uber-eats/en/configuration.md

 ---

+## Inventory

+You can push inventory data into Uber Eats from the **Actions** page.
+When you do so, products set as out of stock in HubRise are hidden on Uber Eats.

+You might also set the Uber Eats Bridge to automatically push inventory to Uber Eats whenever your HubRise inventory is updated.
+This is done by ticking the **Enable automatic inventory push** checkbox.

 ## Save the Configuration

-Once you are happy with the configuration of Uber Eats Bridge, click **Save** at the top of the page to go back to the Operations page.
+Once you are happy with the configuration of Uber Eats Bridge, click **Save** at the top of the page to go back to the **Latest operations** page.

 ## Reset the Configuration